 - The meaning derived from the documents

 Let’s take a look at these in detail.

 Authenticity implies whether the document’s origin is reliable, is the evidence genuine, are the intentions sincere, and what were the commitments to creating the document.
 The authenticity of the source is the primary criterion of documentary research.

 Credibility means the subjective and objective components that make one believe the source of information and whether the data is free from distortion and error.
 The information must be trustworthy and must have some level of expertise.

 Representativeness of the documents

-Representativeness refers to whether the document represents a larger collection of the data point, and it is an aggregation of the topic being studied.
+Representativeness refers to whether the document represents a more extensive collection of the data point, and it is an aggregation of the topic being studied.
 That said, documents get distorted with time due to the inclusion of new factors, and a check has to be made to ensure the documents are representative.

 The meaning derived from the documents

 Meaning means whether the findings are understandable and clear to be called evidence.
 The goal of examining documents is to understand its significance and meaning.
 Researchers must find out whether the document fits within the historical context or not.